Health & Biohacking

 What I wish

-- More education around muscle preservation
+- More education around muscle prevention

 My routine